-Virginia Rea, Executive Director
+Sarah Springfield, Executive Director

-Lori Keyser-Boswell, Case Manager
+Lori Keyser-Boswell, Program Director

 Lori comes to CASA from a rich background of social work and advocacy.
 Most recently employed by First 5 Siskiyou, she has also worked with Siskiyou County Behavioral Health, Children's System of Care and Abused Women's Aid in Crisis in Anchorage, Alaska.
 She's worked with children and women seeking safety and an improved life and has case management history with foster children in our dependency system.
 She is also currently the volunteer pastor at Mount Zion Lutheran Church in Yreka.

 Crystal is focused on social media, fundraising and workflow for the office.
 Her background as a business owner gives her a unique and welcome perspective.
 She has been a long-time advocate for children and mental health.
 Crystal's experience as an Adoptee, a Foster Child and as an Adoptive Parent make her highly motivated to have an impact on the outcomes of children in similar situations.

 Celeste McFall, CASA Program Assistant

 Celeste has a diverse history in working with the children and families of Siskiyou County.
 In addition to being trained as a CASA, she has worked with the Children’s System of Care at Behavioral Health, and most recently served with the Women, Infant and Children Program traveling throughout the county as a nutrition and lactation educator.
 Through her work with the different county organizations, Celeste has the knowledge and the relationships to assist CASAs in helping children in the foster care system.
 Her strengths lie in her administrative and organizational abilities, as well as her networking and communication skills.